Today’s Applicants, Tomorrow’s Reputations

 For as long as today’s high school seniors have been alive, the cohort of American high schoolers has grown larger each year and college admission rates have plummeted.
 They have reached truly insane levels: 20 percent here, 15 percent there, and less than 10 percent at some of the most selective schools.
 (Here’s one of hundreds of articles I could have cited to illustrate these numbers.)

-This year, impressive, personable, and astonishingly well qualified applicants may and will be rejected not just by ultra-selective reach schools but also, possibly, by schools they considered safe.
+With the steady plunge in admission rates over the past two decades, impressive, personable, and astonishingly well qualified applicants may and will be rejected not just by ultra-selective reach schools but also, possibly, by schools they considered safe.

 Colleges agonize over great kids that they have to reject because they simply don’t have enough spaces.
 The most selective of them often report that they could admit one or two more classes full of applicants they rejected and be just as happy as they are with the classes they admit.
 They also admit that those final decisions are nearly random.